akshayreddykotha/sql-data-exploration-project/.ipynb_checkpoints/README-checkpoint.md

 #### Definitions

 1. A **semi-join** returns the rows of the first table where it can find a match in the second table.
+2. A **cross-join** returns the cartesian product (number of rows) of the number of rows of the tables involved.

 *Trivia*:
 1. JOIN keywords works for INNER JOIN.
 It is the default join in SQL.
+2. CROSS JOIN used with a WHERE clause similar to the ON condition in INNER JOIN will give out the same results as an INNER JOIN.
+3. CROSS JOIN is an expensive statement that can lead to data explosion so it needs to be used carefully, preferably as an alternative for an INNER JOIN.
+For different ways of writing a CROSS JOIN query, refer [JOINS.ipynb](https://github.com/akshayreddykotha/sql-data-exploration-project/blob/master/JOINS.ipynb).

 #### Questions